When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Take Note

-2. Start with 80-grit sandpaper and flatten the sharp corner.
+1. Start with coarse 80-grit sandpaper to break the sharp edge.

 Rasp or Wood File